 3.20.1.
 A link is a set of contractual and operational arrangements between two or more FMIs that connect the FMIs directly or through an intermediary.
 An FMIA central counterparty may establish a link with a similar type of FMIanother central counterparty for the primary purpose of expanding its services to additional financial instruments, markets, or institutions.
-For example, a CSD (referred to as an investor CSD)central counterparty may establish a link towith another CSD in which securities are issued or immobilised (referred to as an issuer CSD) to enable a participant in the investor CSD to access the services of the issuer CSD through the participant's existing relationship with the investor CSD: 129 A CCP may establish a link with another CCPcentral counterparty to enable a participant in the first CCPcentral counterparty to clear trades with a participant in the second GCPcentral counterparty through the participant's existing relationship with the first CCP.
-An FMIcentral counterparty.
+For example, a CSD (referred to as an investor CSD)central counterparty may establish a link towith another CSD in which securities are issued or immobilised (referred to as an issuer CSD) to enable a participant in the investor CSD to access the services of the issuer CSD through the participant's existing relationship with the investor CSD: 131 A CCP may establish a link with another CCP central counterparty to enable a participant in the first CCP central counterparty to clear trades with a participant in the second CCP through the participant's existing relationship with the first CCP.
+An FMIcentral counterparty without having to maintain two central counterparty relationships.
 A central counterparty may also establish a link with a different type of FMI.
-For example, a CCP central counterparty for securities markets must establish and use a link to a CSD-central securities depository to receive and deliver securities.
-This principleStandard covers links between CSDs, CCPs, and TRs, central counterparties as well as CSD-CCP links and links between TRsa central counterparty and other FMIstypes of FMI, such as securities settlement facilities, central securities depositories and trade repositories.
-130 If an FMIa central counterparty establishes a link, it should identify, monitor, and manage its linkslink-related risks, including legal, operational, credit, and liquidity risks.
-131 Further, an FMIa central counterparty that establishes multiple links should ensure that the risks generated in one link do not affect the soundness of the other links and linked FMIs.
-Mitigation of such spill-over effects requires the use of effective risk-management controls, including additional financial resources or the harmonisation of risk-management frameworks across linked FMIs.
+For example, a CCPcentral counterparty for securities markets must establish and use a link to a CSDcentral securities depository to receive and deliver securities.
+This principleStandard covers links between ESDs, CCPs, and TRs, central counterparties as well as CSD CCP links and links between TRs central counterparty and other FMIstypes of FMI, such as securities settlement facilities, central securities depositories and trade repositories.
+132 If an FMIa central counterparty establishes a link, it should identify, monitor, and manage its links-related risks, including legal, operational, credit, and liquidity risks.133 Further, an FMIa central counterparty that establishes multiple links should ensure that the risks generated inby one link do not affect the soundness of the other links and linked FMIs.
+Mitigation of such spill overspillover effects

-EEE.
-CGFS, The macrofinancial implications of alternative configurations for access to central counterparties in OTC derivatives markets, November, 2011, which notes that overly tiered arrangements can potentially increase systemic risk because of the concentration of credit and operational risk in direct participants:
+See CGFS, The macrofinancial implications of alternative configurations for access to central counterparties in OTC derivatives markets, November, 2011, which notes that overly tiered arrangements can potentially increase systemic risk because of the concentration of credit and operational risk in direct participants.